Blog title V2

 Common risks associated with co-employment

 We often see organisations hit a pain point – they need access to the right talent at the right time for a fair price – including the growing contingent worker population.
 However, a lack of processes for engaging contingent workers can leave HR and Procurement teams completely overwhelmed.

-In an attempt to resolve this issue, it’s common to see teams completely prohibit the use of independent contractors.
+To combat this issue, it’s common to see teams completely prohibit the use of independent contractors.
 But banning subcontractor-like relationships often leads to the loss of highly valuable talent.

-Ironically, we’ve seen many examples of co-employment when independent contracts are banned.
+Ironically, we have seen many examples of co-employment when independent contracts are banned.
 Misclassified workers might be paid through various loopholes in an organisation.
+For example, they might:

 • Pay off an invoice.